Packaging and Labelling

 Table of Contents

-Packaging and labelling are interconnected but different in their representative perspectives.
-Typically, it is assumed that both terminologies are the same, but the packaging is the presentational feature, while labelling refers to the informational content of the company and transportation.
+Packaging and labeling are interconnected but different in their respective perspectives.
+Some need clarification on these terms, assuming both refer to the same thing.
+However, packaging refers to a product’s physical structure and presentational features, while labeling refers to the informational content related to the company and transportation.

 What is Packaging?